mongodb/mongo-csharp-driver/Docs/reference/content/reference/driver_core/index.md

 ### Server Monitoring

 Each server that is discovered is monitored.
 By default, this monitoring happens every 10 seconds and consists of an `{ ismaster: 1 }` call followed by a `{ buildinfo: 1 }` call.
 When servers go down, the frequency of these calls will be increased to 500 milliseconds.
-See the [Server Discovery and Monitory Specification](https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring-summary.rst) for more information.
+See the [Server Discovery and Monitoring Specification](https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring-summary.rst) for more information.

 ### Server Selection